JamesNimlos/express-caja-sanitizer/README.md

 # express-caja-sanitizer
 An express middleware inspired from express-sanitizer but additionally sanitizes URL params too.
-It also provides options to sanitize keys and a preprocessor function to exempt a few values from sanitizing.
+It also gives an option to provide a preprocessor function to decide whether a (key, value) pair should be sanitized or not.

 ## Installation
 ```